Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 ### Breakout Instruction

+!!!attention
+    Please be careful not to cut your hands when using a knife

-If you prefer to use the modules in else where then you can simply follow the procedures to break the moudules out!
+If you prefer to use the modules in else where then you can simply follow the procedures to break the modules  out!

 **Step 1**